o1-labs/rfcs/00xx-vinegar.md

 ## Drawbacks

-1. The scope of Vinegar is relatively small in that it does not consider potential future variants of kimchi.
+1. The scope of Vinegar is relatively small in that it does not consider potential future variants of Kimchi.
 Vinegar could be much more generic.
    - Counterargument: Vinegar is already complex enough to start with.
 Future scope questions may be addressed later.
-2. Creating another variant of pickles creates code duplication, which leads to maintenance problems.
+2. Creating another variant of Pickles creates code duplication, which leads to maintenance problems.
    - Counterargument: True, but it simultaneously gives us the ability to (potentially) simplify the mina codebase by reusing some rust functions that will be written in vinegar, or to unify parts of the tooling in rust.
 NB: none of the mentioned alternatives are factually planned.

 ## Rationale and alternatives